vinigmoraes/picppay-challenge-go/README.md

 ## The Development Solution

-It's possible to registry a user (Common or Seller) when the user is created a wallet is automatically created for him with 100 balance.
+It's possible to registry a user (Common or Seller), when the user is created a wallet is automatically created for him with balance equal to 100.

 When a user transfer money for another user its published a event on MessageBroker asking for a consumer to execute this money transfer, this consumer receive the event to transfer money for the receiver wallet.